Benchling-Open-Source/allotropy/docs/tutorial.md

 ## Exercises

-We have left the keyword `TODO` in a few places in the Weyland-Yutani example to serve as thought exercises and as examples of potential extensions to the base parser for handling more complex files.
+We have left the keyword `TODO(tutorial)` in a few places in the Weyland-Yutani example to serve as thought exercises and as examples of potential extensions to the base parser for handling more complex files.
 We hope you will work through them, but please do not submit fixes: we would like other people to be able to work through them too.

 Improvements or extensions to this tutorial, on the other hand, are very welcome, and should be submitted as pull requests in the usual way.

 [allotrope]: https://www.allotrope.org/product-overview
 [allotropy_repo]: https://github.com/Benchling-Open-Source/allotropy